wongzhenhao/DataFlow/README.md

 pip install open-dataflow
 ```
-If you want to use your own GPU to inference locally, please use:
+If you want to use your own GPU for local inference, please use:
 ```shell
 pip install open-dataflow[vllm]
 ```
-> Dataflow supports Python>=3.10
+> DataFlow supports Python>=3.10 environments

+### ✅ 5.2 Verify Installation

-You can use follwing command to check if installed correctly:
+You can use the following command to check if DataFlow is installed correctly:

 ```shell
 dataflow -v
 ```

-You are expected to see following outputs:
+If installed correctly, you should see:
 ```log
 open-dataflow codebase version: 1.0.0
         Checking for updates...